 What time should I arrive at the Tech Fair?

-All judge times will be posted here no later than the first Monday in March and you will receive several emails with your judge time.
-There is no longer a setup window before Tech Fair starts.
-You should plan to arrive at least an hour before your assigned judge time OR by 12:00pm, whichever is sooner.
+All judge times will be posted here no later than the first Monday in March and you will receive an e-mail with your judge time.
+There is no longer a setup window before judging starts.
+You should plan to arrive to register at least an hour before your assigned judge time OR by 12:00pm, whichever is sooner.
 If you miss your judge time, there is no guarantee that there will be an empty slot for you to move into.

 What happens when I get to the Tech Fair?

 You will check in at the registration table where you will turn in your student consent form to receive your materials.
 You need to be in the area of judging no later than 30 minutes before your judging time.
-Parents are allowed to help deliver equipment to the room, but must leave the judging area at least 20 minutes before judging begins.
-Parents may assist students in vacating the judge room as soon as judging is over.
-Because judge rooms are used multiple times, equipment should be removed at the end of judging. (exception: in the high school area, equipment may be left set up)
+Parents are allowed to help deliver equipment to the judging area, but must immediately report to the waiting area.
+Because judge rooms are used multiple times, equipment should be removed at the end of judging.
+(Exception: in the high school area, equipment may be left set up)